wqkun/any2pic/README.md

 ## Features

-- Convert images from WebP format to PNG.
+- Convert images from any format to PNG.

 ## Usage